 - Find peace in the Hadimba Temple: The atmosphere around the temple and admiring the beauty of nature in November will soothe your soul.

 - See wildlife in the Van Vihar National Park: Tender care is administered to the different kinds of wildlife that can be seen here in this national park.
-You can spot Nilgai, cheetah, bulbuls, etc.
+You can spot Nilgai, cheetahs, bulbuls, etc.

 - Trek to the Jogini Waterfalls: The pleasant weather in November is the perfect opportunity for you to embark on this easy trail to Jogini Waterfalls.